 Yes, your hand will get dirty and you might have to spend an extra 5 minutes cleaning, but oh it’s just so worth it!

-Any kind of knot shape is completely fine and will work just as well.
 You can simply just shape it into any type of knot you find easiest.

 When baked according to instructions, these should turn out perfectly moist.